 Once you emptied one of the piles completely you can start or move a new pile (or single card) here, starting with a King card.
 So the aim of the Klondike free solitaire game is to eventually take apart all the tableau piles (and empty the stock) by transferring all cards into four stacks (called foundations) in the upper right part, each of the one suit, starting with Aces and ending with Kings.
 At that moment you win the game.

-You can play Spider Solitaire with two standard 52-card deck (no Jokers).
-This is called Four Suits Spider solitaire and it's the most difficult variation.
-You can only play One Suit Spider solitaire - also 104 cards but only one suit (e.g. the Spades) is used.
+One of the moderately difficult solitaire games, Spider is played with two standard 52-card decks (no Jokers).
+This is called Four Suits Spider solitaire and it's the most challenging variation.
+But you can play solitaire online two other ways.
+One Suit Spider solitaire - also 104 cards but only one suit (e.g. the Spades) is used.
 There's also Two Suits Spider solitaire where two suits (e.g. Spades and Hearts) are used.
-Both are much simpler that Four Suits.
+Both are much simpler than Four Suits.
 After shuffling, a tableau is set up of a total of 54 cards, placed into ten columns.
 In each column, all of the cards are placed face down except for the last one which is upturned.
 The remaining cards are placed in the stock at the lower right of the layout (face down).

 You can move an exposed card to another column in the tableau if the movement creates a new continuous descending sequence (regardless of suit).
 You can also move a packed descending sequence of the same suit (they are highlighted for your convenience) as a group.
 That's why it's always better to form sequences of the same suit if possible.
 In case you already have some emptied columns on the tableau you can also move any exposed card or same-suit descending sequence there.